Benchball: Netball style

 One of the five competitively viable versions of benchball, played by many university societies in the United Kingdom, adopts rules akin to netball.
 The court is set up with a single bench at each end, and two teams of eight players starting in opposite halves.
 One player from each team starts on the bench at the opposite end of the court to their team.
 The game starts with the ball thrown in the air between two players in the centre of the court who compete to knock it back to their teammates.
 Players can move anywhere on the court, but otherwise passing and moving rules remain the same as in netball, i.e. a player cannot move with the ball and must instead pass it down the court to their teammates.
 To score, a player must pass the ball to their teammate on the bench, and if successfully caught they join them in standing on the bench.
 The game is won when one team has scored 6 times, i.e. the entire team is on the bench except for one player.

 Variants of this style are played with the scorer instead swapping with the player on the bench, such that there is only one player on each bench at a time, and deciding the winner by keeping score.

-Dodgeball style
+Dodgeball (Sheffield) style

 The other benchball variant played competitively is more akin to dodgeball.
 It follows the same setup as the netball-style variant with teams of eight players starting in opposite halves, and one player per team starting on the opposite-end bench.
 This version though is played with multiple balls, which start distributed along the centre line of the court.
 Players start lined up at the back line in their half and then race to the middle to collect the balls.
 Players are free to move whilst holding the ball but must stay within their own half at all times.
 As in the netball-style rules, points are scored by passing a ball to a teammate on the bench, and after scoring the passing player joins the bench.
 The game is won once all players on one team are on the opposite bench.